-It took three years of working in Tharaka before Zoe Empowers felt comfortable allowing Meru County students to stay the night in Tharaka.
+It took three years of working in Tharaka before Reegan and the staff felt comfortable allowing Meru County students to stay the night in Tharaka.
 Previously, staying past sundown was a safety threat, however, once that precaution was lifted, it was clear significant progress had been made.

-Over time, the two communities began to work through old issues and realize the root cause of the decades-long fight was mostly a misconception.
+Over time, the two communities began to work through old issues and getting to the root cause of the decades-long division.
 Once collaborative conversations took place, and all voices were heard, the land dispute was peacefully resolved, and the government began providing services in Tharaka, including the digging of a water pipeline.

 Today, it’s been ten years since the first initiation of unity.
 The two communities remain friends and cordial neighbors, even marrying each other.
 Zoe Empowers children in Tharaka have large, profitable farms and their businesses are flourishing, just like their peer groups in Meru County.